21 Ways to Use Cuisenaire Rods

 If you can’t tell, I am in love with Cuisenaire Rods.

 Georges Cuisenaire died in 1976, just a few years after I was born.
 Someday, I’d like to shake his hand and tell him thanks for being proactive in solving a problem in his own school—for recognizing that using manipulatives like his rods “Make calculation sensory, attractive, lively and saves time, while simplifying the task of the teacher” (Cuisenaire, 1952, p.
 18).

 Let me know what you think of these ideas, add your own suggestions in the comment section, or send me a Tweet.
-I'd love to hear how you are using Cuisenaire rods in your classroom.
+I'd love to hear how parents and math teachers are using Cuisenaire rods in your classroom.
 Whether you're exploring measurement, number relationships, or operations--in a center or whole group--hands-on learning builds math-positive mindsets.